 Have candidates been involved in learning and development initiatives at previous workplaces?
 If yes, this experience might be invaluable if you have a large team and onboard new employees often.

-Expert paralegals might explain that they plan training sessions in advance and use regular one-on-one meetings to follow junior staff’s progress and share their feedback.
+Expert paralegals will explain that they plan training sessions in advance and use regular one-on-one meetings to follow junior staff’s progress and share their feedback.
 Look for candidates who find it rewarding to help others grow in their roles.

 Effective communication is crucial for a legal team’s success.
 Look for candidates who understand the importance of clarity and professionalism in all their interactions – and who aren’t afraid to ask clarifying questions if they need additional information.